Illustration: Our Two Minds by Tom Evans

 This curious ability we possess is a testament and indicator as to the function of the different sides of our brain.
 It's entered common myth that the left brain is logical and the right creative.
 It is no surprise that this is both a gross simplification and not true in all cases.
 Some peoples' brains are completely wired the other way around or just differently in the case of savants.

 The brain is not only one of the most complex objects in the known Universe but it has an ability to rewire itself upon a thought or when encountering a new experience.
 It is plastic, dynamic and self-programmable.
 Unlike other organs of the body, it evolves and can perform new and different functions some of which are quite literally out of this world and not really accepted or understood by mainstream science or society.
-I will leave discussion of such different-abilities to a later article.
+I will leave discussion of such different-abilities for another time.

 One of the most curious aspects of our brain is how it operates without us having to give a second thought to how we think.
 This ability is a clue to the real functions of the different hemispheres.
 It appears we quite literally in two minds about the world around us.